jasongoodwin/orderbooks-rs/README.md

 ## Formatting
 `make fmt` or `cargo fmt` will format the code.

-# Appendix/References
+# Appendix/References (mostly ML/HFT related items of interest)
 "101 Formulaic Alphas."
-Contains 101 confirmed formulaic alpha factors that can be derived from OCHLV data. https://www.researchgate.net/publication/289587760_101_Formulaic_Alphas
+Contains 101 confirmed formulaic alpha factors that can be derived from OCHLV/kline data. https://www.researchgate.net/publication/289587760_101_Formulaic_Alphas

 "An Empirical detection of HFT strategies."